choojun/choojun.github.io/wsl.md

 ### E. [Hadoop Installation and Configuration](wsl_hadoop)
 ![hadoop](https://github.com/choojun/choojun.github.io/assets/6356054/0233d690-e03c-4699-a0e9-e9f932139de3)
 --> Hadoop is referred as an acronym for High Availability Distributed Object Oriented Platform.
 It is an open source framework based on Java that manages the storage and processing of large amounts of data for applications.
 Hadoop uses distributed storage and parallel processing to handle big data and analytics jobs, breaking workloads down into smaller workloads that can be run at the same time.
+It is also calimed as a mature batch-processing platform for the petabyte scale environment.

 ### F. [HDFS File Operations and MapReduce](wsl_hdfs)
 ![hadoop](https://github.com/choojun/choojun.github.io/assets/6356054/0233d690-e03c-4699-a0e9-e9f932139de3)